anima-libera/qwy3/README.md

 ### Usage

 Examples:
-- `cargo run --release -- --threads 8 --gen-dist 210 --gen structures-links-smooth`
+- `cargo run --release -- --gen-dist 210 --gen structures-links-smooth`
-- `cargo run --release -- --threads 4 --gen-dist 300 --gen default --seed 3 --chunk-edge 50`
+- `cargo run --release -- --gen-dist 300 --gen default --seed 3 --chunk-edge 50`
-- `cargo run --release -- --threads 12 --gen structures-generated-blocks --save hello`
+- `cargo run --release -- --gen structures-generated-blocks --save hello`

 Note:
 The `--save <SAVE_NAME>` or `-s <SAVE_NAME>` option creates or opens the save of the specified name and will save/load the game state (seed, player position, chunks, etc.) to/from the disk.
 Not specifying a save means that nothing will be saved and all that is unloaded is lost (chunks and entities that get too far from the player).

 Advice:
-- Up the number of `--threads` the game shall use to almost the number of virtual cores of the hardware.
 - Experiment with the `--chunk-edge` parameter to see how it impacts the performance while allowing to load larger areas by upping `--gen-dist`.
 - Try out the various world generators available (`--gen-names` to display the list).
 - Be ready to press P (default key) to disable falling when using world generators that lack a ground, or be ready to fall for some time.